A structured, short-term path for couples on the brink of divorce.

 After that shared time, I’ll meet individually with each of you.

-Once the first partner finishes their one on one, the other is invited back to hear a brief summary, and then we switch.
-The second partner then has their own private time to reflect, clarify, and create their own summary.
+Once the first partner finishes their one on one, the other is invited back and then we switch.

 At the end, we decide whether to schedule a following session.